pierrecholhot/icon-fonts/README.md

 ### Solution

 1- Edit TEL.SVG
-2- Run `gulp icons --minor` to bump the minor version and commit/tag
+2- Run `gulp icons --edit` to bump the minor version and commit/tag 3- Run `gulp tag` to generate a tag and push it

-3- Delete USER.SVG
+4- Delete USER.SVG
-4- Run `gulp icons --major` to bump the major version and commit/tag
+5- Run `gulp icons --delete` to bump the major version and commit/tag 6- Run `gulp tag` to generate a tag and push it

-5- Add BRAND.SVG in `src/svg`
+7- Add BRAND.SVG in `src/svg`
-6- Run `gulp icons` to bump the patch version and commit/tag
+8- Run `gulp icons` to bump the patch version and commit/tag 9- Run `gulp tag` to generate a tag and push it